richee-w/odin-recipes/README.md

 ## Project: Recipes

-This project is from the Odin Project, an open source learning platform for web development.
+From the Odin Project, an open source learning platform for web development.

-I already have a good understanding of HTML and CSS although my skills are somewhat rusty.
-I hope to brush up on those skills and get to know javascript which will come a little later in the project.
+I already have a reasonable understanding of HTML and CSS although my skills are somewhat rusty.
+This project will help me to brush up on those skills.

+I have learned how to host a site on github and I am very pleased with the implications of this.

 More information about the Odin Project can be found at https://www.theodinproject.com